collocations.org

 The city gates were adorned with severed heads.

-VERB + HEAD
+VERB + head

 poke, pop, put, stick

-He put his head round the door.
+He put his head around the door.

 bob, cock, crane, incline, jerk, tilt, turn